 Another tip is to start with a higher tire pressure and gradually lower it until you find the sweet spot that works for you.
 Keep in mind that lower tire pressure may result in a slower ride, so be sure to weigh the pros and cons before making a final decision.
 Most importantly, don’t be afraid to experiment and find what works best for your riding style and preferences.

-You may also like: How to Properly Lube Your Mountain Bike Chain for Optimal Performance
+You may also like: What to Wear on a Mountain Bike – Tips for Comfort and Safety

 How to Bravely Conquer Challenging Terrain with Proper Tire Pressure